simulot/immich-go/readme.md

 # Installation

-## Installation from the github release:
+## Installation from the Github release:

 Installing `immich-go` is a straightforward process.
 Visit the [latest release page](https://github.com/simulot/immich-go/releases/latest) and select the binary file compatible with your system: